-Are there limit values for the transfer of mineral oil components into foods?
+Are there limits for mineral oil components in food?

-What are the recommendations of the BfR to minimise the transfer of mineral oil components from cardboard packagings into foods?
+What does the BfR recommend to further reduce the content of mineral oil components in food?

-The transfer of mineral oil components is influenced not only by their concentration in the packaging material but also by the storage conditions and the type of food.
-It can be prevented by using virgin fibre-based cardboard and mineral oil-free printing inks as well as by incorporating functional barriers in the design of the packaging.
-In this respect, it is not only the direct food packaging that must be taken into consideration but also the possibility of transfer from the outer packaging.
+The transfer of mineral oil components from paper and cardboard packaging into food is not only influenced by their content in the packaging material, but also by the storage conditions and the type of food.
+It can be prevented by the use of virgin fibre cartons, the use of mineral oil-free printing inks or the inclusion of functional barriers in the packaging structure.
+Not only the direct food packaging must be considered, but also the possibility of transfer from outer packaging.